As a website owner, you should definitely learn how to add a contact form to WordPress.

 Finally, you get to the additional settings.

 Now that you are done configuring the form, it’s time to get it on your site.
-The first thing you need to do is save the form via the button of the same name.
+The first thing you need to do is save the form.

 Before you do that, you might want to add a name to the top.
 This will make the form more distinguishable in case you create several ones.

 Once you saved your form, a shortcode will appear on the screen: